arnicas/analyst-toolbelt-course/week1/Readme.md

 Please read: [Data Organization in Spreadsheets, Broman & Woo](http://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989)

+Among their advice:

+* write dates like YYYY-MM-DD,
+* don't leave any cells empty,
+* put just one thing in a cell,
+* organize the data as a single rectangle (with subjects as rows and variables as columns, and with a single header row),
+* create a data dictionary,
+* don't include calculations in the raw data files,
+* don't use font color or highlighting as data,
+* choose good names for things,
+* and save the data in plain text file (e.g., CSV or TSV format).

-### Key UI Tools You Must Understand in Excel for Data Cleaning & Reporting
+## Key UI Tools You Must Understand in Excel for Data Cleaning & Reporting

  * Sorting
  * Filtering columns